-A lot of young people today want to become youtubers, and I guarantee Shane will be one of the main reasons why.
+A lot of young people today want to become youtubers, and I guarantee Shane was one of the main reasons why.

-YouTube is a young person's platform (created in 2005), and many viewers today grew up with it.
-Shane has also been around for 10+ years, and he's one of the biggest pioneers of YouTube today.
+YouTube is a young person's platform (created in 2005) and many viewers today grew up with it.
+Shane had been around for 10+ years and was one of the biggest pioneers of YouTube today.

-We've already seen some of his former viewers achieve their own fame, and we'll see plenty more do so in the future.
-I can imagine kids today watching his series becoming inspired, and they may one day create their own revolutionary content.
+We've already seen some of his former viewers achieve their own fame, and we'll see plenty more younger viewers get inspired from them and so forth in a continuous cycle.

-Shane and his editor Andrew make a fantastic editing team, and it's the main reason why Shane's content is so fun to watch.
+Shane and his editor Andrew were a fantastic editing team, and it was the main reason why Shane's content was so fun to watch.

 We forget how important editors are to any platform whether it be a movie, TV show, Netflix special, or a YouTube series, and it often takes a surprise docuseries to remind us why.

-Shane Dawson's "Mind of Jake Paul" docuseries doesn't just use jump cuts and quick edits to move the series along; it contains the whole arsenal.
+Shane Dawson's "Mind of Jake Paul" docuseries didn't just use jump cuts and quick edits to move the series along; it used the entire arsenal.

-There's well placed background music, contextual clips that match what's being said or filmed, flashback sequences, and stylized camera work that keeps viewers engaged.
+There's background music, contextual clips that match what's being said or filmed, flashback sequences, and stylized camera work that keeps viewers engaged.

-One of my favorite edited sequences was at the end of Part 5 ("Jake Paul" series) because it serves as a excellent teaser as well as a standalone piece.
+One of my favorite edited sequences was at the end of Part 5 ("Jake Paul" series) because it served as an excellent teaser as well as a standalone piece.

-Shane Dawson would have been a comedian if YouTube didn't exist because he's genuinely very funny and entertaining.
+Shane Dawson might have been a comedian if YouTube didn't exist because he was mentally sharp and entertaining.

-Obviously not everyone will find him funny, but I don't think they'll be bored of him.
-Dawson can also switch it on whenever he's on camera, and it's clearly carried over from his older videos where he primarily did character work.
+Obviously not everyone found him funny, but I don't think they were bored by him.
+Dawson could also switch it on whenever he was on camera, and it clearly carried over from his older videos where he primarily did character work.

-His humor isn't as edgy as it once was, but that doesn't make it any less entertaining.
-Personally I think he's the male version of Kathy Griffin with the self-deprecating humor, lightning fast commentary, and varied facial reactions.
+At one point I viewed him as the male version of Kathy Griffin with the self-deprecating humor, lightning fast commentary, and varied facial reactions.

-His unique style blends in perfectly with his content, and he can make a 50 minute video feel like 5.
+His unique style blended in perfectly with his content, and he made a 50 minute video feel like 5.